SimonRPSM/SimonRPSM.github.io/_posts/2018-07-11-An Introduction to Debugging.md

 It the logs show us the incorrect data we expect, then we can assume that the problem happens before the analysis.
 If you have no other way to peak into the system, you could start by checking the physical connections or checking with handheld instruments whether the sensors give the expected data.
 Then, as possible, continue splitting the problem in half until you hare a pretty good idea as to where you think there will be a problem.

 Then write it down.
 Write what you think the problem is, what you will change, and how you expect it to react.
 If at all possible, note it down on top of a system diagram.
-Otherwise, as you continuously change things within your system you may forget the exact changes done and troubleshoot things unecessarily.
+Otherwise, as you continuously change things within your system you may forget the exact changes done and troubleshoot things unnecessarily.

+\- Simon Perez Santa Maria